OpenDocCN/python-code-anls/docs/hf-tfm/models----deprecated----retribert----tokenization_retribert.py.md

             `List[int]`: A list of integers in the range [0, 1]: 1 for a special token, 0 for a sequence token.
         """

-        # If token list already has special tokens, call super method to get special tokens mask
+        # Check if the token list already has special tokens added
         if already_has_special_tokens:
             return super().get_special_tokens_mask(
                 token_ids_0=token_ids_0, token_ids_1=token_ids_1, already_has_special_tokens=True
             )

-        # If token list has two sequences, form the special tokens mask accordingly
+        # If token_ids_1 is provided, construct a mask for sequence pairs
         if token_ids_1 is not None:
+            # Return a list indicating positions of special tokens and sequence tokens
             return [1] + ([0] * len(token_ids_0)) + [1] + ([0] * len(token_ids_1)) + [1]
-        # If token list has only one sequence, form the special tokens mask accordingly
+        # Otherwise, construct a mask for a single sequence
         return [1] + ([0] * len(token_ids_0)) + [1]

     # Copied from transformers.models.bert.tokenization_bert.BertTokenizer.create_token_type_ids_from_sequences